How to create extended value lists

 How to use extended value lists

-Extended value lists are mainly used in forms, where they show up as a searchable single select drop down list.
+Extended value lists are mainly used in forms, You will find the extend value list under Metadata fields (Extended value list) on left panel.
 Value lists helps you steer what data input end users can submit and can be used for instance to steer gateways in your processes.

 1. In order to reference an extended value list, select it from the left side panel and add it to your form canvas just like any ordinary field.
 The first column will be the default value to be displayed in the field.